10 Amazing Health Benefits Of Corn Silk Tea

 Image: IStock

-Corn silk contains stigmasterol and sitosteroli XCholesterol-like substance present in fruits, vegetables, nuts, and seeds that is used to lower cholesterol levels and cure heart diseases. , which are highly effective in preventing heart disease and high cholesterol (1).
+Corn silk contains stigmasterol and sitosteroli Cholesterol-like substance present in fruits, vegetables, nuts, and seeds that is used to lower cholesterol levels and cure heart diseases. , which are highly effective in preventing heart disease and high cholesterol (1).
 It also has plant acids that help in improving oral and skin conditions as well as regulating glucose levels in your body (2).
 The most common way to make use of corn silk is in the form of tea.
 You should definitely make corn silk tea a staple in your home.

 protip_icon Trivia

-In folk medicine, corn silk is used to prevent melanin production and hyperpigmentationi XIt occurs when patches on the skin become darker than their surrounding area due to the excessive secretion of melanin. .
+In folk medicine, corn silk is used to prevent melanin production and hyperpigmentationi It occurs when patches on the skin become darker than their surrounding area due to the excessive secretion of melanin. .

 Here are the top 10 benefits you can get from corn silk tea.

-Health Benefits Of Corn Silk Tea
+Top Health Benefits Of Corn Silk Tea

 Jesse Feder, a Clinical Dietitian with the Memorial Regional Hospital South, says, “Corn silk has been used as a medicinal herb around the world to treat several different types of medical conditions (chest pain, blood pressure, acid reflux, digestion, glaucoma, etc.).
 However, there is limited research that it truly works for these conditions.”

-Let’s take a look at its benefits:
+Let’s take a look at the many corn silk benefits below:

 1. Provides Vitamin C